sweattep/modern_quotes/README.md

 >I didn't need to go to school for this

->We don’t have any contract.
+>We don't have any contract.
 We're just doing

 >there's no patience, there's no foresight, there's no vision and there's no leadership

+>The fact that organized crime and the United States government have had some common enemies (Mussolini in Italy, and Castro in Cuba) has sometimes led to cooperation between them

 >Media applies pressure to law enforcement to dedicate more resources, and that’s what it takes.
 It takes all of us